MicrochipTech/unicens-linux-daemon/cfg/README.md

 		 - *Seq*
  - ClockConfig=".."
-	 - This value is a multiple of the network frame rate Fs (48kHz); this means the Streaming Port is always frequency locked to the network’s system clock.
+	 - This value is a multiple of the network frame rate Fs (48kHz); this means the Streaming Port is always frequency locked to the networkâ€™s system clock.
  	 - This is an enumeration.
 	 - Refer to section 5.3 to see the meaning.
 	 - These are the allowed values (case and space sensitive):